-Figure 10: Percent Employed and Median Annual Earnings, SFYs 2019-2023 violence, adults who have a long-term disability or are caring for a household member with a disability, new adults who are in the first through sixth month of cash benefits, and single parents who have a child under the age of one.
+Figure 10: Percent Employed and Median Annual Earnings, SFYs 2019-2023 Year before TCA spell violence, adults who have a long-term disability or are caring for a household member with a disability, new adults who are in the first through sixth month of cash benefits, and single parents who have a child under the age of one.
+Employment for these families may have been affected by the pandemic.
+Likely, adult recipients in this group lost work and were unable to find new employment for the year prior to seeking TCA.
+Under expanded Unemployment Insurance (UI) benefits during the pandemic (Acs & Karpman, 2020), adults might have even been able to use UI immediately after employment loss and sought TCA after they still could not find work and their UI benefits expired.